clerk/remix-bossa-nova-stack/README.md

 This will create a `requesting_user_id()` function that can be used within an RLS policy.

-Now, navigate to "Authentication", then "Policies", enable RLS for the `songs` table, if not yet enabled, and create two new policies from scratch.
+Now, navigate to "Authentication", then "Policies", enable RLS for the `bossa_nova_songs` table, if not yet enabled, and create two new policies from scratch.

 One for inserting new songs: